 Andrea was born in Viareggio, Tuscany, a beach city famous for its vibrant and cheerful Carnival celebrations.
 Sun, water, colors, and cheer: Andrea's personality traits reflect these qualities in his positive attitude, his welcoming respectfulness towards those of different culture, ethnicities, faiths, and identities.
 Everyone is different, and diversity is a treasure!

-As Student Services Assistant, Cecilia is the first point of contact for all students when entering the center.
-She supports them in their everyday requests, helping them make the most of their time abroad by assisting them on everyday questions, travel plans and even tips on the Roman culture.
+As Student Services Advisor, Cecilia is the first point of contact for all students when entering the center.
+She supports them in their everyday requests, helping them make the most of their time abroad by assisting them on everyday questions and travel plans and even giving them tips on the Roman culture.
 She considers this job very important and values the interaction with students as a great opportunity for cultural and personal enrichment.

 Luca Micheloni was born in Marino, a small town close to Rome, and he graduated with a degree in Sociology and Social Sciences from the University of Rome, ”La Sapienza.”
 While at university, he worked within the hospitality sector, and his thesis was about the learning process within a working community connected to the hospitality industry—a great subject for a future Student Services Advisor at CEA!

 Luca moved to London to focus on his language skills, and a few months later, he won a scholarship through the Leonardo Project in Crete, Greece, where he worked as a researcher in the economic department of MaiCh.
 Luca considers interacting with people an important part of his life, whether personally or professionally, and he often seeks out this interaction.
 He enjoys travel with the goal of learning a new language and culture, and he finds Spain and the Spanish language fascinating.

 When Luca is not at work, you can find him trekking around the Castelli Romani area or playing soccer.
 As a child, he used to dream of being a professional soccer player, but he ended up being a professional AS Roma fan instead.